sibojia/sparco/README.md

 ### Minimal Possible Configuration

 Virtually all parameters have default values that will enable the code to work.
-The minimal possible configuration specifies an `input_path` to the directory containing the data.
+The minimal possible configuration specifies an `input_path` to the directory or h5 file containing the data.
 This may be done on the command line or in a configuration file.

 ### Configuration File Structure